Sleeping Beauty (1959 film): Story development

+By June 1952, the full storyboard of Sleeping Beauty was completed, but Disney rejected it, finding its approach too similar to his studio's earlier fairy tale features.
+The story artists discarded the original version and started from scratch, but kept several ideas from earlier suggestions, such as the prince's acquaintance with the princess before the curse is fulfilled, and a shorter deep sleep.
 Part of the difficulty in production was in differentiating the studio's third princess, who had been named Aurora, from Snow White and Cinderella.
 The story artists came up with an idea of the fairies raising her in a forest cottage, with Aurora unaware of her background or the danger she faced.
-She was also given a new, more modern personality to make her more appealing to audiences.
-In earlier versions of the story, Aurora would encounter Maleficent, who would manipulate her into pricking her finger on the spindle, but Disney requested to rewrite the scene so that Maleficent would lure Aurora with hypnosis, stating that the "eerie, haunting presentation of a victim powerless in the hands of evil" would be a stronger choice.
+She was also given a more contemporary personality to make her more appealing to audiences.
 The improvement of his animators' skill in drafting a realistic male figure prompted Disney to expand the role of the prince, who had been named Phillip.
-To establish him as Aurora's "true love", the story artists developed a plot in which Maleficent kidnaps Phillip and plans to keep him prisoner in her castle for a century (which was also a reference to the 100-year slumber in Perrault's story).
-Several story elements originated from discarded ideas for Snow White and the Seven Dwarfs (1937) and Cinderella (1950), including the prince and princess dancing on a cloud (Disney's favorite concept) and Phillip's escape from Maleficent's domain.
+The story team initially developed a sequence in which Aurora and Phillip meet during a treasure hunt, but later abandoned it, feeling it deviated too much from the central storyline; instead, it was written that the characters would meet in the forest by chance, as in the early 1951 outline.
+To further establish Phillip as Aurora's "true love", the story artists developed a plot in which Maleficent kidnaps him and plans to keep him prisoner in her castle for a century (which would also be a reference to the 100-year slumber in Perrault's story).